jolman/fantasy-football-schedule-analysis/README.md

 # fantasy-football-schedule-analysis
-See how much your league's schedule has affected your season

 You know how sometimes in fantasy football you have a good week but happen to be matched up against the week's highest scorer, so you lose?
 Or how sometimes you have a terrible week but happen to be facing someone who had an even worse week, so you still win?
 Of course you do!
 Is that fun?
 I guess depends on which side of that you're on, but what's _always_ fun is quantifying everyone's schedule luck.